emmercm/www/src/blog/adding-a-google-site-ownership-verification-file-in-metalsmith.md

 ---

 In order to manage your website in the [Google Search Console](https://support.google.com/webmasters/answer/9128668) you first need to [verify ownership](https://support.google.com/webmasters/answer/9008080) of your site.
-One way of doing this is by having a special HTML file that Google knows to crawl.
+One way of doing this is by downloading a special HTML file from Google and uploading it to your site for Google to crawl.

 Here's Google's explanation of Search Console: